United States Of America – Seaman Passports

 for the US Merchant Marines were introduced on February 23, 1942, as a wartime measure.
 This type of passport was short-lived and was discontinued on August 28, 1945.
 No fees were collected for such a passport issued to an American seaman who required a passport in connection with his duties aboard an American flag vessel.
 African American Seaman Passport

 *In 1942, against overwhelming odds, Captain Hugh Mulzac became the first African-American merchant marine naval officer to command an integrated crew during World War II.
 Born March 26, 1886, on Union Island, St. Vincent Island Group, British West Indies, Mulzac entered the Swansea Nautical College in South Wales to prepare for a seaman’s career while in his youth.
-He became an American citizen in 1918 and continued his training at the Shipping Board in New York.
+He became an American citizen in 1918 and continued training at the Shipping Board in New York.
 He earned his captain’s rating in the merchant marine in 1918, but racial prejudice denied him the right to command a ship.
 African American Seaman Passport

 With its crew of eighteen nationalities, the Booker T. Washington made twenty-two round-trip voyages in five years and carried 18,000 troops to Europe and the Pacific.
-On the day his ship was launched, Mulzac recalled, “Everything I ever was, stood for, fought for, dreamed of, came into focus that day… The concrete evidence of the achievement gives one’s strivings legitimacy, proves that the ambitions were valid, the struggle worthwhile.
+When his ship was launched, Mulzac recalled, “Everything I ever was, stood for, fought for, dreamed of, came into focus that day… The concrete evidence of the achievement gives one’s strivings legitimacy, proves that the ambitions were valid, and the struggle worthwhile.

 was a music professor and powerful tenor who performed in the Boston area.
 He joined the Merchant Marine in 1943 at age 78 and served for one year as a cook.
 African American Seaman Passport